Nissan Pathfinder: Second generation (R50; 1995)

 The second generation Pathfinder was introduced in late 1995 with revised styling.
 The engine was upgraded to the VG33E, with 168 hp and 196 lbft torque.
 For the 19991/2 model year, the Pathfinder was freshened.
-In 2000, model year 2001 brought a new 240 hp V6 engine (for the automatic transmission models).
+In the year 2000 for the 2001 model year brought a new 240 hp V6 engine (for the automatic transmission models).
 The manual transmission models boasted 250 hp and 240-lbft of torque.
 This engine was the VQ35DE.
 The 4-cylinder engine option was no longer available, and diesel engines continued to be used in Japanese and European models.

 As of the 2002 model year, the Terrano / Pathfinder was no longer marketed in Japan, and was available in North America, Europe and the Middle East.
 The market position held by the Terrano in Japan was replaced by the Nissan Murano in 2002.
 The Japanese market Terrano and luxurious Terrano Regulus saw demand drop significantly due to the hard economic times felt in Japan, known as the Lost Decade.
 Nissan offered a smaller, off-road vehicle to its Japanese customer base who enjoyed the Pathfinder when it introduced the Nissan X-Trail in 2000.